sofiahuevo/PurrplingMod/README.md

 ## Compatibility

 - Works with Stardew Valley 1.4 on Linux/Mac/Windows.
+- Works on Android 6 and newer (experimental support)
 - Works in **single player** ONLY.

+### Note for Android users

+Beginning with version *0.11.0* there's an experimental support for Android SMAPI and Stardew Valley.
+There is list of known android issues:

+- **HUD may be drawn at an incorrect position on some devices.** - If you have this problem, you can disable the HUD in configuration file.
+(Set `ShowHUD` to `false`)
+- **The game may crash on Android 5.1 and older** - Can't fix it, because it's caused by SMAPI.
+Android SMAPI has an experimental harmony patching, you can report these crashes to @MartyrPher (developer of SMAPI for Android).
+Remember Android 5.1 and older is not officialy supported by this mod.

 ### Compatibility with other mods